zacharyxroth/hello-world/README.md

 # hello-world

-New to github but I've been dabbling with programming for some time.

-I'm here to utilize and learn the inner workings of smart contracts and algorithmic trading strategies primarily, so I'll be focusing on the Python and Solidity languages for now
+I'm here to learn and experiment with the inner workings of smart contracts and algorithmic trading strategies.

-I also want to work on some music graphics and visualization techology so if you are into that, hmu.
-NFTs are interesting as well.
-There's alot you can do with them that isn't cringey art
+Currently, I'm focusing on Python but I hope to move to Solidity and Rust sooner or later.

+My background is in music but I work in crypto and finance.
+I'm looking to make crypto my career.

-bye-world
+# bye-world